 A Healthier Mindset Can Lead to a Healthier You

-How changing your attitude can CHANGE your life
+How changing your attitude can transform your life

-Change can be scary, but at the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center, CHANGE is the formula for success.
+Change can be scary, but at the Hawaii Pacific Health 360º Weight Management Center at Pali Momi Medical Center, change also happens to be the key step toward success.

 “The fear of the unknown can often keep us from achieving our best self.
 But, having a positive mindset helps us to overcome the challenge of changing our habits by reinforcing the purpose of our change,” says Lianne Metcalf, registered dietitian with the 360° Weight Management Center.